 A simple, classic shortbread cookie recipe is great to be able to pull out when you need it, whether you are making Strawberry Shortcake Dip or just want a few lemony cookies to have with your coffee.
-Their buttery, crumbly, tender texture is the perfect backdrop to any number of flavors.
+The buttery, crumbly, tender texture of these lemon shortbread cookies is the perfect backdrop to any number of flavors.
 Sprinkle them with cinnamon sugar, dip them in chocolate, ice them, or eat them plain.
 It’s all good.

 I rather like the rustic, crumbly edges you get from breaking them apart into cookies after they come out of the oven, but using cookie cutters is fun too and something kids, or kids at heart, can enjoy.